Nazareth Hall Preparatory Seminary

-Nazareth Hall Preparatory Seminary (known also as Naz Hall) was a high school seminary in Saint Paul, Minnesota serving the Archdiocese of Saint Paul and Minneapolis.
-It was founded in 1923 by Archbishop Austin Dowling and was closed in 1971, being replaced by Saint John Vianney Seminary.
-The campus is now the site of the University of Northwestern – St. Paul.
+Nazareth Hall Preparatory Seminary, known familiarly as Naz Hall, was a high school seminary in Arden Hills, Minnesota, United States, serving the Archdiocese of Saint Paul and Minneapolis.
+Founded in 1923 by Archbishop Austin Dowling, for most of its time Nazareth Hall educated students through four years of high school and the first two years of college.
+Over 600 alumni were eventually ordained to the priesthood.
+Due to declining enrollment and changing attitudes towards high school seminaries after the Second Vatican Council, it closed in 1970 with its collegiate functions being replaced by Saint John Vianney Seminary.
+The campus was sold and is now the site of the University of Northwestern.

 History

 Background

-Prior to the founding of Nazareth Hall, high-school and early college-aged seminarians for the Archdiocese of Saint Paul were educated at a number of institutions.
-Many of the first seminarians of the diocese were personally tutored by bishop Joseph Crétin and other clerical teachers in the newly completed rectory of the Cathedral of Saint Paul.
-After the opening of St. John's College in 1867, most minor seminarians for the Diocese were educated there or at other seminary institutions in the United States or in Europe.
-However, Thomas Grace hoped that eventually a dedicated college for the Diocese would be founded, and in November 1866 purchased forty acres on the shores of Lake Johanna with the hope it would eventually become a seminary.
+In the early years of the Diocese of Saint Paul, its high-school and early college-aged seminarians were educated at a number of institutions.
+Many of the first seminarians of the diocese were tutored by bishop Joseph Crétin and other clerical teachers in the rectory next to the Cathedral of Saint Paul.
+In 1862, Bishop Thomas Grace opened the Ecclesiastical Preparatory Seminary of St. Paul in the former cathedral.
+In 1867, that institution merged with the coeducational cathedral school which operated in the same building.
+In November 1866, Grace purchased 40 acre on the shores of Lake Johanna for the purpose of establishing a permanent seminary.
+However, after the re-opening of the Benedictine St. John's College within the diocese in 1867, those plans were stalled and seminarians were educated either at St. John's or more distant institutions in the United States or Europe.

-Grace's successor, John Ireland, took office in June 1884, and in December of that same year announced plans to build a seminary for the Diocese, which would become the University of St. Thomas.
-The fledgling college was not unique among Catholic institutions of its time in that it functioned as a sort of combination theological seminary, minor seminary, junior college, high school, and junior high school.
+Grace's successor, John Ireland, took office in June 1884 and in December of that same year announced plans to build a seminary for the diocese which would become the University of St. Thomas.
+The fledgling college would function as a combination of a theological seminary, minor seminary, junior college, high school, and junior high school.